emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 ::

-	# this works on most Linuxes and on macOS
+	# this works in the shell on most Linuxes and on macOS
 	./emcc a.c -s "EXTRA_EXPORTED_RUNTIME_METHODS=['addOnPostRun']"

-	# or you may need something like this
+	# or you may need something like this in a Makefile
 	./emcc a.c -s EXTRA_EXPORTED_RUNTIME_METHODS=\"['addOnPostRun']\"

-The proper syntax depends on the OS and shell you are in.
+The proper syntax depends on the OS and shell you are in, and if you are writing in a Makefile, etc.

 Why do I get an odd python error complaining about libcxx.bc or libcxxabi.bc?
 =============================================================================